 My work is a dialogue between my imagination, my curiosity, my imperfections and my desires.
 I express the tales of womanhood, sharing stories through form, color and texture.

-I am a portrait artist and I photograph primarily women, and then embellish the photographs with layers of beeswax, colored wax, painting and drawing.
+I am a portrait artist.
+I primarily photograph women and embellish the photographs with layers of beeswax, colored wax, painting and drawing.
 Adding wax for texture and color for mood changes the black and white photographs.
-I use paper as an extension of my skin; I pull it and peel it, a wash it, paint it, tear it and draw on it.
-Wax embellishes and veils the nudity of my subjects and I draw to decorate and control the image.
+Wax embellishes and veils my subjects and I draw to decorate and control the image.
 The ability to layer mediums and constantly change appearance and texture allows me to stray from reality and reach the playground of imagination.
 I am interested in images from nature and designs that have floral and intricate forms.

 Click the video below to view my encaustic painting process...